gonzofish/angular-librarian/README.md

 ```

 Which will generate a compressed file containing your library as it will look
 when packaged up and published to NPM.
+The packaging process removes any files
+specific to developing your library.
+It, more importantly, creates distribution
+files for usage with many different module systems.

+### Unscoped Structure

-The basic structure of a published
+The basic structure of a published, unscoped library is:
-library is:

 ```
 |__bundles/